mesoform/enterprise-cloud-admin-tool/README.md

 set or remove any remaining key value pair according your requirements.
 Be aware, that `project_id` unique across whole GCP platform, even six month after deletion.
 So, if someone already have project with your id, you will receive unclear error.
 * Also add a valid `billing_id`, it's mandatory ([billing docs](https://cloud.google.com/billing/docs/how-to/modify-project)).
+* `folder_id` means folder numeric ID, [more information about how it can be obtained](https://cloud.google.com/resource-manager/docs/creating-managing-folders).
 ### Create config repo with eCat from template

 ```shell